 Statement of interest/fit: why do you want THIS job in THIS organization?
+Thread from past to present to future.

 Tips for answering questions in a job interview

 - If unsure of the question, ask for clarification - Listen carefully and remember 2nd part of a 2part question - If there is long silence after you answer, ask if interviewer wants another example - If you are cut off before finishing your answer, give shorter answers - Pay attention to your posture, eye contact, body language - It's ok to take up to 10 seconds to prepare a thoughtful answer - When asked about a strength, always include a PAR that proves it - If asked an illegal question, look for the legal question inside it, and answer that